Appnroll/jalapeno-tiles/README.md

 ## Customization

-`showPriceTags`: Bool - Responsible for that if you want the price tag to be displayed or not.
+`showPriceTags`: Bool - Responsible for that if you want the price tag to be displayed or not.<br />
-`textColor`: UIColor - Changes the title label color in the cell.
+`textColor`: UIColor - Changes the title label color in the cell.<br />
 `accentColor`: UIColor - Chanes the price label, count label and buttons (add,remove) color in the cell

 ## Author